Radiologist Jobs Australia

 Private Imaging Centres and Groups

-Private imaging groups range from single-site independent practices to large national networks with dozens of centres.
-Working for or within a private group typically means a mix of outpatient imaging, GP-referred studies, and private inpatient work.
-Partnership or equity arrangements in private groups can create significant wealth over a career.
+Private groups range from single-site practices to national networks with dozens of centres.
+The daily mix is mostly outpatient and GP-referred, with private inpatient work on top.
+Partnership and equity arrangements in established groups can build real wealth over a career — something worth factoring into any comparison with public sector salaries.

 Teleradiology